How would Google Answer Vague Questions in Queries?

 Knowledge Graph Connection to Vague Questions?

-This question-answering system can include a knowledge repository which includes a number of topics, each of which includes attributes and associated values for those attributes.
+This vague question-answering system can include a knowledge repository which includes a number of topics, each of which includes attributes and associated values for those attributes.

 It may use a mapping module to identify one or more candidate topics from the topics in the knowledge repository, which may be determined to relate to a possible subject of the query.

-Note: This article has completely changed the way I view the way Google answers questions.